digital marketing for small business Archives - Striven

 You cannot know for sure whether your small business will go through a major disaster.
 The best approach is to assume it will.
 Then, take measures to boost your company’s chances of coming back strong, even after severe disruptions, losses or failures.

-11 Office Improvements Your Small Business Needs to Make This Year
+11 Essential Office Improvements for Small Businesses This Year

 Small businesses are most successful when their employees are at their happiest.
 Why?
 When your employees are content, they’re more likely to be productive, creative and motivated at what they accomplish.